drin/research/README.md

 I am a 1st year PhD student in computer science, and I am interested in keeping my writings in an accessible, "blog-able" format, and this is my first attempt at that!

-#### Note
-This is a repository for blog-like posts in markdown, in the style of [Frank McSherry's Blog](https://github.com/frankmcsherry/blog).
+**Note**: This is a repository for blog-like posts in markdown, in the style of [Frank McSherry's Blog](https://github.com/frankmcsherry/blog).

 I attempted to keep this README updated, but that lasted a very very short while.
 What I have